 Libraries also encourage a natural curiosity as students are encouraged

-to ask questions and can find the answers to any question at their library.
+to ask questions and are taught the skills they need to find the answers

-Libraries foster a sense of community and help families from the same
+themselves.
+Libraries foster a sense of community and help families from

-their own books, they are more likely to read them.
-If your student liked
+own books, they are more likely to read them.
+If your student liked a

-a movie, go to the library and get them the book so that they are more
+movie, go to the library and get them the book so that they are more likely

-likely to read it.
-Harry Potter and the Twilight series of books have
+to read it.
+Harry Potter and the Twilight series of books have improved